What does Drop, Withdrawal, or Audit mean?

 What is a Withdrawal?

 A "withdrawal" is the action taken to remove a student from a course after the drop/add period, up until the deadline date listed for the term.
-Withdrawal may be initiated by a student or instructor by completion of forms provided by the Office of Student Affairs and will result in a grade of "W" or "W2."
-Students who are withdrawn from classes will not receive refund of fees.
+Withdrawal may be initiated by a student or instructor by completion of forms provided by the Office of Student Affairs and will result in a grade of "W." Students who are withdrawn from classes will not receive refund of fees.
 Withdrawals may have an effect on a student's financial aid, VA benefits, or Standards of Academic Progress.
 Signature of the instructor and the official last date of attendance are required on the Audit/Withdrawal Request form.
 Before withdrawing from a class, students should speak to an academic advisor.
 Students cannot withdraw from a class if it is their third attempt taking the course.

 Instructor-Initiated Withdrawal